Legal History: Crime and Punishment Research Guide

 Although the United States Supreme Court Law Library is closed to most researchers, they do have resources online that can be of use.
 Exceptions are sometimes made by the Law Librarian at the Supreme Court if materials are unavailable anywhere else, and the research is of importance to the history of the Supreme Court.
 Make an appointment with the Special Collections Librarian to determine if the library will be open on a limited basis.

 XXI.
 Further Questions

 If you have questions about finding or using any of the materials described in this guide, or you need more in-depth assistance in your research, please ask at the Special Collections & Archives Department located at the west end of the Reading Room.
-The Special Collections Librarian will be able to assist you in identifying and locating the materials you need for your research projects.
+The Curator of Legal History or the Special Collections Librarian will be able to assist you in identifying and locating the materials you need for your research projects.

 Georgetown University Law Library

 © Georgetown University Law Library.
 These guides may be used for educational purposes, as long as proper credit is given.
 These guides may not be sold.
 Requests to republish or adapt a guide should be directed to the Head of Reference.
 Proper credit includes the statement: Written by, or adapted from, Georgetown Law Library (current as of .....).